codahale/veil-go/README.md

 of the header using `veil.kem`.
 Finally, the sender adds optional random padding to the end of the encrypted headers.

-Second, the sender uses `veil.schnorr` to create a signature of the plaintext with the encrypted headers (including any padding) as associated data.
+Second, the sender initializes a `veil.schnorr` protocol to create a signature of the encrypted headers and message ciphertext, using the DEK as a symmetric key.

-Finally, the sender uses `veil.stream` to encrypt the message and the signature using the message key, again with the encrypted headers as associated data.
+Third, the sender uses `veil.stream` to encrypt the message with the DEK, using the encrypted headers as associated data.

+Finally, the sender creates an encrypted signature of the entire ciphertext and appends it.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header.
 When a header is successfully decrypted, the DEK is recovered, and the message is decrypted.
-The signature is verified against the encrypted headers and the plaintext, assuring authenticity.
+The signature is verified against the entire ciphertext, assuring authenticity of the entire message.

 Because Veil's KEM is authenticated, a message recipient can only decrypt the message if they have the sender's public key.
 To send an anonymous message, the sender can include the public key with a